Image Credit: AI

 Why Does The Ultrasound Probe Feel Warm During The Scan?

-Initially, you will find it cold because the technician will apply conductive gel to the probe.
-However, as the scan progress, the probe gets warmer because the equipment generates a small amount of heat which is absorbed by the part of the body that’s being scanned.
+The gel may feel cold at first as the technician applies it to the probe.
+However, as the scan progresses, the probe gets warmer because the equipment generates a small amount of heat, which is absorbed by the part of the body that’s being scanned.

 Antenatal scans use low-intensity scan waves to get 2D pictures of your baby.
-Apart from it being low intensity, these are spread over really large areas which cause very minimal heating.
+These low-intensity waves are spread over a large area, causing only minimal heating.
 Moreover, the amniotic fluid around the baby absorbs all this low heat.

 The most common type of scanning is used to get 2D pictures of your baby.
 This uses a low-intensity ultrasound spread over a large area, which causes very minimal heating.
-What’s more, the fluid around your baby and any movements she may make help to spread any heat.
+The amniotic fluid and your baby’s movements help dissipate the heat.
 This may help to reassure you further.
-For 3D scans, the machine combines all the 2D images and covers in 3D pictures.
+For 3D scans, the machine combines all the 2D images and creates 3D pictures.

-Some hospitals have a 4D ultrasound which provides video or moving images.
-These require higher power output than 2D images.
-Hence the doctor will advise against such a 4D scan at least during the initial state of pregnancy.
+Some hospitals have a 4D ultrasound, which provides video or moving images.
+These use higher power than 2D scans, so doctors may advise against them in early pregnancy.

 Why Do I Seem To Be Having Extra Scans Compared To Other Pregnant Women?